jidoux/project-1/README.md

 # What is this?
-This is a python web scraping program, that takes a web page and creates two files in the Data folder, one with the raw unprocessed web data, and one with only the comments.
+This is a python web scraping program, that takes a web page and creates three files in the Data folder, one with the raw unprocessed web data, one with the comments, and one with a 1-word sentiment analysis of the comments using the OpenAI API.

 # How to run it:
 You must first download the files on github and put them into a specific folder.